tmp64/BugfixedHL-Rebased/README.md

   - HLSDK sources moved to */src/*.
   - */cl_dll*, */dlls* and */game_shared* moved to */src/game/*.
   - */game_shared* cleaned up from unused code.
-  - removed */utils* completely (used to contain utilities like map and sprite compilers).
+  - Removed */utils* completely (used to contain utilities like map and sprite compilers).
 - Client sources refactoring:
   - VGUI1 replaced by VGUI2 (like in CS1.6).
   - Moved all VGUI code to *client/vgui*.
   - Moved all HUD elements to *client/hud*, each of them now has its own *.h* file.
   - Replaced HUD messages and commands macros with templates.
   - HUD elements are no longer referenced in *hud.h* (improves compilation times when changing *hud/\*.h*.
+  - Added `ConVar` class for easier convar creating with description support (like in Source SDK).
   - Removed unused code.
 - Fixed include guards in common header files.
 - Documented engine APIs (thanks to [Solokiller](https://github.com/Solokiller)).